andremvsramos/42-Cub3d/README.md

 - **Parsing Phase Completion (August 19, 2023):** The map parsing phase has been successfully completed, and the map data has been successfully parsed into a 2D matrix.
 This crucial step lays the foundation for the game world.

+- **Texture Parsing Milestone (August 23, 2023):** We're excited to share our recent accomplishment - the successful completion of the texture parsing phase on August 23, 2023.
+This advancement marks a pivotal moment in our journey, as we've triumphantly decoded texture files.
+This achievement opens the door to texture mapping within our gaming universe, a significant stride toward enriching visual depth and intricate detailing.

-- **Graphical Booting in Progress:** As of August 19, 2023, the project is currently focused on implementing graphical booting using the MiniLibX screen display.
-This phase involves setting up the graphics context and preparing for rendering.
+- **Graphical Booting Milestone (August 23, 2023):** On August 23, 2023, we achieved a key milestone in our project.
+We successfully implemented graphical booting using the MiniLibX screen display.
+This accomplishment lays the groundwork for rendering.
+However, we're continuing our efforts to refine rendering processes, as detailed in our Raycasting Progress (as stated below).

-- **Parsing Texture Files:** Our next milestone is to implement the parsing of texture files, which will allow us to bring texture mapping to the game world.
-This step is essential to create visual depth and detail within the game environment.
+- **Raycasting Progress:** Our next endeavor takes us into the implementation of raycasting.
+With determination and focus, we're diving into the intricacies of raycasting.
+This advancement holds the potential for innovative texture rendering techniques, enhancing the overall immersive experience.

 ## Getting Started